attia-mahmoud/h2/tests/http2_testcases.md

     141. "A field name MUST NOT contain characters in the ranges 0x00-0x20, 0x41-0x5a, or 0x7f-0xff (all ranges inclusive).
 This specifically excludes all non-visible ASCII characters, ASCII SP (0x20), and uppercase characters ('A' to 'Z', ASCII 0x41 to 0x5a)."
     142. "With the exception of pseudo-header fields (Section 8.3), which have a name that starts with a single colon, field names MUST NOT include a colon (ASCII COLON, 0x3a)."
     143. "A field value MUST NOT contain the zero value (ASCII NUL, 0x00), line feed (ASCII LF, 0x0a), or carriage return (ASCII CR, 0x0d) at any position."
-    144. "A field value MUST NOT start or end with an ASCII whitespace character (ASCII SP or HTAB, 0x20 or 0x09)."
-    145. "A request or response that contains a field that violates any of these conditions MUST be treated as malformed (Section 8.1.1)."
-    146. "In particular, an intermediary that does not process fields when forwarding messages MUST NOT forward fields that contain any of the values that are listed as prohibited above."
+    144. "A field value MUST NOT start or end with an ASCII whitespace character (ASCII SP or HTAB, 0x20 or 0x09).
+A request or response that contains a field that violates any of these conditions MUST be treated as malformed (Section 8.1.1).
+In particular, an intermediary that does not process fields when forwarding messages MUST NOT forward fields that contain any of the values that are listed as prohibited above."

 **Section 8.2.2 (Connection-Specific Header Fields):**
     147. "An endpoint MUST NOT generate an HTTP/2 message containing connection-specific header fields.
 This includes the Connection header field and those listed as having connection-specific semantics in Section 7.6.1 of [HTTP] (that is, Proxy-Connection, Keep-Alive, Transfer-Encoding, and Upgrade).
 Any message containing connection-specific header fields MUST be treated as malformed (Section 8.1.1)."